Search

 The women’s wheelchair record was broken by fellow Swiss athlete Catherine Debrunne in 2024, who won the race with a 1:38:54 finish time.

-When is the 2025 London Marathon and which elites are on the start list?
+When was the 2025 London Marathon and what happened?

-The 2025 edition of the London Marathon is set to take place on Sunday 27 April.
-After over 840,000 applied for the ballot, it’s expected that over 56,000 runners will cross the finish line – surpassing the current world record of 55,646 finishers set at the 2024 New York City Marathon.
+The 2025 edition of the London Marathon took place on Sunday 27 April.
+After over 840,000 applied for the ballot, a record breaking number of runners crossed the finish line.

 Head to our Marathon news section for the latest updates on London and the other Major Marathons.